McFarland to keep $681,120 of county money under proposed fire contract

-The city of McFarland will not have to pay back nearly $700,000 it owes the Kern County Fire Department under the terms of a new contract proposal the Board of Supervisors will vote on Tuesday.
+The city of McFarland will not have to pay back nearly $700,000 it owes the Kern County Fire Department under the terms of a new contract proposal the Board of Supervisors voted on Tuesday.

 However, the fire department says it is happy with the contract, which will allow fire services to continue to be provided to the city through the end of 2020.